How to get started inserting a menstrual cup

 #6 Make sure cup is placed in the right position

-Now that the cup is fully open, it’s time to make sure that the cup isn’t placed too high in the vagina.
+Now that the cup is fully open, it’s time to make sure that the cup is in the right place and isn’t placed too high in the vagina.

 If the cup is too high, it will go past the the opening of the cervix, and you will bleed right outside of the cup and leak everywhere.

-To get your cup in the perfect position, so that it sits below the cervical opening:
+To get your cup in the perfect position, you want the rim of the cup to sit in the pubic bone shelf and below the cervical opening:

 - push the cup up one more time